SeanKilleen/flavorsof.net/index.md

 ### Q: I don't think something on this site is correct.

 A: [Issues](https://github.com/SeanKilleen/flavorsof.net/issues) and [Pull Requests](https://github.com/SeanKilleen/flavorsof.net/pulls) welcome!
 I'm always up for adding resources and making this page clearer.

+### Q: In your opinion, Isn't this naming stuff absolute madness?

+A: Naming things is hard, and I'm not one to judge.

+I think as future versions of .NET are released and potentially conflicting names drift into the past, it will become much easier.
+In my opinion Microsoft was in a tough spot; they had to distingiush from .NET Framework v4.8, have minimal conflicting names with other libraries, and attempt to unite the .NET ecosystem around one path forward in terms of names.
+There were several possible approaches and I can't say I thought any others would be better than this one.

 ## More Resources